 Of course, not all Oni Manju are made equally.

-Some have smaller others bigger cubes, some are prepared without removing the characteristic purple sweet potato skin, and again other are made with brown sugar changing the color of the little buns from bright yellow to a dark brown color.
+Some have smaller, others bigger cubes, some are prepared without removing the characteristic purple sweet potato skin, and again others are made with brown sugar changing the color of the little buns from bright yellow to a dark brown color.

 There is also something called Oni Man Uiro, a combination of two famous sweets from Nagoya, Oni Manju, and Uiro.